|Spring Semester I 2019 – Madrid, Spain||$13,995||Arrive Jan. 19, 2019 – Depart June 5, 2019||MSSP1|

 Universidad Carlos III – Madrid Course Offerings:

-All students MUST get DOUBLE the number of electives approved by their academic advisor than they actually plan to take, in case of changes in course availability or schedule conflicts.
+All students MUST get DOUBLE the number of electives approved by their home institution than they actually plan to take, in case of changes in course availability or schedule conflicts.
 That way, if a course is full or cancelled, or or if 2 courses you want to take meet at the same time, you’ll already have back-ups that you know your school will accept.
 When you pre-register for classes (this happens after you’re accepted), you will have to list an equal number of top choices AND alternates.

 Cursos de Estudios Hispánicos (CEH) for Advanced level Students